openstreetmap/iD/NOTES.md

 Many things will be stored by iD.
 With the graph structure in place, we'll be storing much more.

+We also need to worry about **memory leaks**, which have been a big problem in Potlatch 2.
+Storing OSM data and versions leads to a lot of object-referencing in Javascript.

 ## Connection, Graph, Map